Kylie (song): Background and release

 Adrian Sînă founded Akcent in February 1999 originally as a duo, alongside Ramona Barta.
-In 2000, the duo released their debut album titled Senzatzia, with "Ultima vară" as the lead single.
+In 2000, the duo released their debut album, Senzatzia, with "Ultima vară" as the lead single.
 Although the single received major radio airplay, the two parted ways in 2001.
 Subsequently, in the same year, Sînă invited Sorin Brotnei, Mihai Gruia and Marius Nedelcu to repurpose Akcent as a four piece group.
 The lead single off their second studio album, "Ți-am promis", peaked at number five on the Romanian Top 100.
 Their second album, În culori, was released in January 2002, and received a platinum certification from the Uniunea Producătorilor de Fonograme din România later that year.
 "Prima iubire" served as the second single, reaching number two on the native chart.
 In 2003, the group released their third album, 100 bpm, with one of its singles, "Suflet pereche", peaking within the top 10 on the Romanian Top 100.

 "Dragoste de închiriat" was released on 28 January 2005.
 In June of the same year, it was re-released in English as "Kylie" and was played for the first time under its new version on the Dutch radio station SLAM!.
 "Kylie" was released for digital download on 13 June in various countries by Music Company Nordic.
 On 28 January 2006 the track was added to American radio station's playlist at their discretion.

 The song was written by Sebastian Barac, Radu Bolfea, Marcel Botezan, Marius Nedelcu, Adrian Sînă and Viorel Şipoş.
 Barac, Bolfea, Botezan and Şipoş produced and mixed the track, which was recorded at Win Production.
 The original version was released as the lead single from the group's fourth studio album S.O.S.
-(2005) while the English version was included on their fifth album French Kiss with Kylie (2006).
+(2005) while the English version was included on their fifth album, French Kiss with Kylie (2006).
 The dance track details the group's admiration towards Australian singer Kylie Minogue.
 Jaap Bartelds of Winq noted that the track begins with a sound similar to Minogue's "Spinning Around" (2000) and further references Minogue's single "I Should Be So Lucky" (1987) in the lyrics.